 These responsibilities are not necessarily in order of importance, but they all need to be in the list.

-1. Being the Lord’s Mouthpiece
+The Lord’s Mouthpiece

 When the Savior began his ministry he chose missionaries called the Seventy to go out two by two and preach the gospel and prepare the minds of the people for his coming.
 There are considerably more missionaries now, but the objective hasn’t changed.
 Missionaries are the Lord’s authorized servants.
 They preach the word of the Lord, and that is why they are referred to as being His mouthpiece.
 Once you are set apart as a missionary you will teach the people what he would teach if he were in your place.